 Physical Safeguards Checklist

-Physical safeguards control physical access to systems and devices that contain PHI.
-For cloud-based SaaS, many of these are inherited from your cloud provider — but you still need to document that inheritance and understand what your BAA with AWS, Azure, or GCP covers.
+Physical safeguards govern access to the systems and devices that contain PHI.
+For cloud-based SaaS, many of these controls are inherited from your cloud provider — but you still need to document that inheritance explicitly and understand what your BAA with AWS, Azure, or GCP actually covers.

 Facility Access Controls

-- Implement policies to limit physical access to electronic information systems and facilities where they're housed
+- Implement policies to limit physical access to electronic information systems and the facilities where they're housed

 Workstation Use and Security

-- Specify proper use of workstations that access PHI (physical location, screen position, locking policy)
+- Specify proper use of workstations that access PHI (physical location, screen positioning, locking policy)

-- Implement physical safeguards for workstations that access PHI — in practice, screen locks and clean desk policies
+- Implement physical safeguards for those workstations — screen locks and clean desk policies cover this in most cases

 Device and Media Controls

-- Implement policies for disposal of hardware and media that contain PHI — this includes secure wipe or physical destruction
+- Implement policies for disposal of hardware and media that contain PHI — secure wipe or physical destruction

 - Implement procedures for removing PHI from equipment before reuse or disposal